All Episodes

 Now, what are we to make of these two endorsements?

-The endorsement's designed to show, create an impression for the voter.
+The endorsement is designed to show, create an impression for the voter.

-But there's nothing in a Colburn and Schwarzenegger don't agree on much, but yeah, they're endorsing McCain.
+But there's nothing, and Colburn and Schwarzenegger don't agree on much, but yet they're endorsing McCain.

-Uh now you when you have such an illogical combination of endorsements, uh, and when and when it's when that's noted, by the way, the McCain camp's response is well, this shows how he can unite the Republican Party.
+Now, when you have such an illogical combination of endorsements, and when that's noted, by the way, the McCain camp's response is, well, this shows how he can unite the Republican Party.

 But Colburn and Schwarzenegger have almost nothing in common.